Movie theater: Cinema and movie theater chains

 In Africa, Ster-Kinekor has the largest market share in South Africa.
 Nu Metro Cinemas is another cinema chain in South Africa.

-In North America, the National Association of Theatre Owners (NATO) is the largest exhibition trade organization in the world.
+In North America, Cinema United is the largest exhibition trade organization in the world.
 According to their figures, the top four chains represent almost half of the theater screens in North America.
-In Canada, Cineplex Entertainment is by far the largest player with 161 locations and 1,635 screens.
+In Canada, Cineplex Cinemas is by far the largest player with 161 locations and 1,635 screens.

 In the United States, the studios once controlled many theaters, but after the appearance of Mr. Smith Goes to Washington, Congress passed the Neely Anti-Block Booking Act, which eventually broke the link between the studios and the theaters.
-Now, the top three chains in the U.S. are Regal Entertainment Group, AMC Entertainment Inc and Cinemark Theatres.
-In 1995, Carmike was the largest chain in the United States- now, the major chains include AMC Entertainment Inc – 5,206 screens in 346 theaters, Cinemark Theatres – 4,457 screens in 334 theaters, Landmark Theatres – 220 screens in 54 theaters, Marcus Theatres – 681 screens in 53 theaters.
-National Amusements – 409 screens in 32 theaters and Regal Entertainment Group – 7,334 screens in 588 cinemas.
+Now, the top three chains in the U.S. are Regal Cinemas, AMC Theatres and Cinemark Theatres.
+In 1995, Carmike was the largest chain in the United States- now, the major chains include AMC Theatres – 5,206 screens in 346 theaters, Cinemark Theatres – 4,457 screens in 334 theaters, Landmark Theatres – 220 screens in 54 theaters, Marcus Theatres – 681 screens in 53 theaters.
+National Amusements – 409 screens in 32 theaters and Regal Cinemas – 7,334 screens in 588 theaters.
 In 2015 the United States had a total of 40,547 screens.
-In Mexico, the major chains are Cinepolis and Cinemex.
+In Mexico, the major chains are Cinépolis and Cinemex.

 In South America, Argentine chains include Hoyts, Village Cinemas, Cinemark and Showcase Cinemas.
 Brazilian chains include Cinemark and Moviecom.
 Chilean chains include Hoyts and Cinemark.
 Colombian, Costa Rican, Panamanian and Peruvian chains include Cinemark and Cinépolis.

 In Asia, Wanda Cinemas is the largest exhibitor in China, with 2,700 screens in 311 theaters and with 18% of the screens in the country; another major Chinese chain is UA Cinemas.
 China had a total of 31,627 screens in 2015 and is expected to have almost 40,000 in 2016.
 Hong Kong has AMC Theatres.
 South Korea's CJ CGV also has branches in China, Indonesia, Myanmar, Turkey, Vietnam, and the United States.
-In India, PVR Cinemas is a leading cinema operating a chain of 500 screens and CineMAX and INOX are both multiplex chains.
+In India, PVR INOX is the largest cinema chain, operating 1,744 screens.
 These theatres practice safety guidelines in each cinema halls.
-Indonesia has the 21 Cineplex and Cinemaxx (as of 2019, renamed as Cinépolis) chain.
+Indonesia has the 21 Cineplex and Cinépolis chain.
 A major Israel theater is Cinema City International.
 Japanese chains include Toho and Shochiku.

-Europe is served by AMC, Cineworld, Vue Cinema and Odeon.
+Europe is served by AMC, Cineworld, Vue and Odeon.

 In Oceania (particularly Australia), large chains include Event Cinemas, Village Cinemas, Hoyts Cinemas and Palace Cinemas.